-One important feature of the Growth Concept is that it would accommodate all 50 years of forecasted growth through a relatively small amount of urban reserves.
+One important feature of the Recommended Alternative is that it would accommodate all 50 years of forecasted growth through a relatively small amount of urban reserves.
 Urban reserves consist of land set aside outside the present urban growth boundary for future growth.
-The Growth Concept contains approximately 22,000 acres of Urban Reserve Study Areas shown on the Concept Map.
-Less than 15,000 of these are needed for growth if the other density goals of the Growth Concept are met.
-Over 75 percent of these lands are currently zoned for rural housing and the remainder are zoned for farm or forestry uses.
-These areas shall be refined to the 14,500 acres required by the Growth Concept for designation of urban reserves areas under the LCDC Urban Reserve Rule and inclusion in the regional framework plan.
+The Recommended Alternative proposes approximately 14,500 acres of Urban Reserves to be chosen from a study area of about 22,000 acres.
+In the example reflected in the analysis map over 75 percent of these lands are currently zoned for rural housing and the remainder are zoned for farm or forestry uses.